thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

 .. toctree::

+.. admonition:: Before you read...

+   This guide requires some pre-requisite knowledge of using Python.
+   If you can answer the following questions with at least some level of confidence, you can continue ahead:

+   - What is a terminal?
+What can you use it for?
+   - What is a current working directory?
+   - How do you run Python scripts (``.py`` files) from the terminal?
+   - How do you make a Python script import another script?
+   - How do you install third-party packages with pip?
+How do you use them?

 You might have seen the ``-m`` flag used in various python commands online, or was told by someone else to use ``python -m`` to "run a module as a script", but didn't really understand what that meant.
 This gist covers how that flag